kwstat/agridat/notes_agridat.md

 # ----------------------------------------------------------------------------

 This document lists notes about data sources searched and additional sources of agricultural data.
-Although this is an .Rmd file, the formatting is best viewed in plain text mode.
+Although this is an .md file, the formatting is best viewed in plain text mode.

 ---